 Back-A-Line patented a curved, firm lumbar pad that dynamically stabilizes the lumbar spine and stimulates proprioceptive feedback to correct spinal mechanics.
 There’s your behavioral solution.
-Think of Back-A-Line as the bridge between treatments, continuously training muscle memory and building core strength for healthy postural habits, leading to improved treatment outcomes.

 Studies show that Back-A-Line preserves a more neutral lumbar lordosis during physical tasks (Dainoff, 2013).
 This effect persists to a certain extent even after the belt is removed.
 Experts theorize that the underlying physiological and biomechanical systems responsible for the Back-A-Line phenomenon may be related to intra-abdominal pressure and proprioception.
 At the 2019 meeting of the Joint Commission for Sports Medicine and Science (JCSMS), a discussion on the Back-A-Line conceptual framework titled "Neutral Stabilization via Intra-abdominal Pressure and Proprioceptive Cueing" was presented by Dr. Ted Forcum.
 Postural habits are acquired behaviorally and are best reversed in the same manner.